-Criteria JORC Code explanation Commentary Other substantive exploration data be practiced to avoid misleading reporting of Exploration Results.
-Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-All meaningful and material information is reported Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale stepout drilling).
+Criteria JORC Code explanation Commentary and rock characteristics; potential deleterious or contaminating substances.
+Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step- out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Complete first phase of planned 3,000m RC drilling program (January 2024).
+Complete first phase of planned 3,000m RC drilling program (January 2024) and await complete set of assays from RC and Auger Programme.
 Process assays and planned further drilling if warranted (February 2024).